 Relevant Area of Train % of Floor Coverage Image Quality Images per second per camera (IPSPC) Target Carriage entrances and exits n/a Identify High To capture ID quality images of subjects entering or exiting a carriage.

+Relevant Area of Train % of Floor Coverage Image Quality Images per Target

+second

+per

+camera

+(IPSPC)

 Carriage seating areas and walkways n/a Observe Medium To give an overview of activity taking place in these areas.
 Train vending counter area 95 Recognise Medium To capture activity in this area and recognise a subject at the counter.
 Internal cab doors n/a Recognise Medium To recognise a subject entering or leaving one of these areas.
 Toilet doors n/a Recognise Medium To recognise a subject entering or leaving one of these areas.
+Luggage Racks 95 Detect/Observe Medium To detect or observe activity around luggage racks or similar storage areas.